isotopp/isotopp.github.io/_posts/2020-09-23-mylogin-cnf.md

 ## .mylogin.cnf

 Some time in 2012, the `.mylogin.cnf` mechanism and the `mysql_config_editor` program were added.
-It is not possible to store a number of login pathes in a mylogin file, and call the client program with `--login-path=...`.
+They provide little value in security as we will see, but allow storage of more than one set of credentials: It is now possible to store a number of login pathes (credential sets) in a mylogin file, and call the client program with `--login-path=...`.
 The client program will then read the mylogin file and use the connection parameters from there.

 mylogin files are being made with the `mysql_config_editor` program, for example